lpdfio/lpdf-js/README.md

 - Node.js 16+
 - No external runtime dependencies — the WASM engine is embedded in the package.

+## Versioning

+The first two numbers are the Lpdf engine, and the last number counts changes to this package only. `0.22.3` runs engine `0.22`, with three JS-only changes since that engine shipped.
+Every engine release publishes all SDKs at `X.Y.0`, so the same `X.Y` means the same engine in every language.

+To stay on one engine and still get this package's fixes, use a tilde range in `package.json`: `"@lpdfio/lpdf": "~0.22.0"`.

 ## Docs

 [lpdf.io/docs/js](https://lpdf.io/docs/js)